 - We are just implementing RPA for our pilot selections and have started to pull together an additional list of potential projects for the future.
 We already had a process improvement list we were working with that is a combination of management and employee requests.
 We believe that after we get some of the pilot items in production this will spawn additional ideas of where automation can really make a difference for the operational teams.

 - We have significant improvements with RPA in Payroll, Vendor Onboarding, and AP processes.
 We had some great input from the analysts overseeing the processes, as well as management.
 A joint effort across the board.

 - We have a huge number of little ideas which were raised directly by process owners (who often do not have visibility on end-to-end process flow and variations).
 We are working towards the identification of big automation opportunities.

 - Is hard to say which approach brings the largest number of feasible and beneficial automation projects, but we see that ideas that come from leaders/managers looking after entire departments seem to be more significant (since they have better visibility to the entire end-to-end process).

 - We receive a lot of little ideas from the business.
 Our automation team has partnered with our CI team to review a function and specific end-to-end processes.
 This allows us to identify more impactful ideas that can be re-engineered and then automated.

-With an initial investment to get started that is low compared with many other technology projects, it makes sense to have large list of possible projects since the threshold required to be feasible is much lower.
-Having insight to how leading peers identify their list of possible ideas, combined with their assessment for the expected impact of projects that are on the list, is an excellent way to check in and evaluate your internal processes.
+With an initial investment to get started that is low compared with many other technology projects, it makes sense to have a large list of possible projects since the threshold required to be feasible is much lower.
+Having insight into how leading peers identify their list of possible ideas, combined with their assessment of the expected impact of projects that are on the list, is an excellent way to check in and evaluate your internal processes.

 How would you describe the quality and potential impact of your RPA pipeline?
 Which approach yields the greatest number of viable automation ideas that can have a significant impact on operations?